antonacio/intro-to-ai-agents/README.md

 ### LangGraph Studio

-First, let's clarify some terms:
+First, let's clarify some terms from the [LangChain](https://python.langchain.com/docs/introduction/) ecosystem:
-- [LangChain](https://python.langchain.com/docs/introduction/) is an open-source framework for developing applications powered by LLMs
-- [LangGraph](https://langchain-ai.github.io/langgraph/) is an open-source framework built on top of LangChain for creating AI agents and multi-agent systems
+- [LangGraph](https://langchain-ai.github.io/langgraph/) is an open-source framework for building AI agents and multi-agent systems using LLMs
 - [LangGraph Studio](https://langchain-ai.github.io/langgraph/concepts/langgraph_studio/) is a web UI for visualizing, interacting with, and debugging LangGraph agents.
 It integrates seamlessly with LangSmith for LLM tracing
 - [LangSmith](https://docs.smith.langchain.com/) is an observability and evaluation platform to debug, test, and monitor LLM apps